abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

     - A new multi-modal similarity measure for fast gradient-based 2d-3d image registration. embs09.pdf
     - Dense non-rigid visual tracking with a robust similarity icip14.pdf
     - Direct visual tracking under extreme illumination variations using the sum of conditional variance icip14.pdf
-    - Uni?ed direct visual tracking of rigid and deformable surfaces under generic illumination changes in grayscale and color images ijcv10.pdf
+    - Unified direct visual tracking of rigid and deformable surfaces under generic illumination changes in grayscale and color images ijcv10.pdf
     - Variational Methods for Multimodal Image Matching ijcv02.pdf
     - Visual Servoing using the Sum of Conditional Variance iros12.pdf
     - Visual tracking using the sum of conditional variance 2011.pdf